ivmai/bdwgc/docs/porting.md

 The easiest case is probably a new pthreads platform on which threads can be stopped with signals.
 In this case, the changes involve:

-  1. Introducing a suitable `GC_xxx_THREADS` macro, which should be automatically defined by `gc_config_macros.h` in the right cases.
-  It should also result in a definition of `GC_PTHREADS`, as for the existing cases.
+  1. Ensuring that if `GC_THREADS` macro is defined by the build scripts, then it results in a definition of `GC_PTHREADS` in `include/private/gcconfig.h`.
   2. Ensuring that the `atomic_ops` package at least minimally supports the platform.
 If incremental GC is needed, or if pthread locks do not perform adequately as the allocator lock, you will probably need